Anorexia nervosa is a life-threatening eating disorder and a serious mental illness. It causes severe weight loss.

 There are two types of anorexia nervosa.
-One type emphasises the restriction of food consumption, while the other type includes either excessive food consumption (binge eating) followed by purging, or purging after the consumption of normal portions, or small amounts of food.
-Purging may be self-induced vomiting, or misuse of laxatives, diuretics or enemas.
+One type emphasises the restriction of food intake.
+The other type includes excessive food intake (binge eating) followed by purging, or purging after the consumption of normal portions, or small amounts of food.
+Purging may include self-induced vomiting, or the misuse of laxatives, diuretics or enemas.

-People with the restricting subtype of anorexia nervosa tend to severely reduce their energy intake or restrict the type of food they will eat.
-The signs can be different in each person, but they might exhibit a combination of behaviours including:
+People with the ‘restricting’ subtype of anorexia nervosa tend to severely reduce their energy intake or restrict the type of food they will eat.
+The signs can be different in each person, but they might include:

 - restricting certain types of food such as carbohydrates or high-fat foods

 People with the ‘binge eating and purging’ subtype of anorexia nervosa have similar symptoms to the restricting type, but they also have behaviours that include: